AppliedLogicSystems/ALSProlog/docs/docs/guide/4-Using-Definite-Clause-Grammars.md

 ## 4.2 Writing a Grammar

 Because DCG rules are translated into Prolog clauses, it is possible to have many rules that define what it means to be a sentence or a noun or a verb.
-If one rule can’t parse the list of tokens, Prolog will fail that rule and try the next rule.
+If one rule can't parse the list of tokens, Prolog will fail that rule and try the next rule.
 The following set of rules says that cat, dog, and pig are all nouns.
 In addition, two compound verb phrases are defined.